aspnet/AzureSignalR-samples/samples/Management/README.md

 ### Use user-secrets to specify Connection String

-You can run `dotnet user-secrets set Azure:SignalR:ConnectionString "<ConnectionString>"` in the root directory of the sample.
-After that, you don't need the option `-c "<ConnectionString>"` anymore.
+You can run `dotnet user-secrets set Azure:SignalR:ConnectionString "<Connection String>"` in the root directory of the sample.
+After that, you don't need the option `-c "<Connection String>"` anymore.